Skip to content

 It’s good practice to let Google know when you make these types of site changes.
 One way is to force a re-crawl of the site.
 Google will naturally re-crawl on its own, but you can speed up the process using Google Search Console.

-Usually this is done via uploading a html file via FTP or inserting some code into the head of the site.
+Usually, this is done by uploading an HTML file via FTP or by inserting code into the site's head.
 If you are running an SEO plugin like Yoast SEO, you can verify your search console (and analytics) connections in the plugin directly.

 Updating Citations